johan-gorter/autopilot/README.md

 export default router;
 ````

-I retried creating the route with validation in just one prompt, but then it started to leave out important details.
+I retried creating the route with validation using just one prompt,
+but then it started to leave out important details.
-So creating files incrementally seems like a good approach.
+So the lesson we learned here is that creating files incrementally is actually a good approach.

 For creating the **POST issue** route, we need to supply the files `docs/readme.md`, `docs/server.md`, `docs/database/issue.md`, , `docs/database/issue-next-id.md`, `docs/api/issue/post.yaml` (enclosed in a `yaml` snippet) and `src/models/Issue.ts` (enclosed in a `ts` snippet).